Explore Montgomery County Like a Hokie

 Strolling Virginia Tech’s campus and admiring the neo-Gothic architecture is a pleasurable experience itself, but make things a little more interesting by trying to identify the 15 gargoyles located across the campus.
 While the gargoyles may seem frightening to some, their purpose on campus is to serve as spouts that move water away from the buildings’ gutters.
 Hint: they’re all located on buildings with names ending in “Hall.”

-Attend a Performance at the Moss Arts Center
+Attend a Performance at the Center for the Arts

-Virginia Tech’s Moss Arts Center (MAC) is a locally treasured thriving community of art and inspiration, where visitors have meaningful experiences enjoying arts of the highest caliber in all its forms.
-In addition to hosting exhibitions and performances from globally and locally celebrated artists, the MAC treats visitors to hands-on experiences, workshops with visiting artists, lectures and symposia, master classes, community celebrations and more.
+Virginia Tech’s Center for the Arts is a locally treasured thriving community of art and inspiration, where visitors have meaningful experiences enjoying art of the highest caliber in all its forms.
+In addition to hosting exhibitions and performances from globally and locally celebrated artists, the Center for the Arts treats visitors to hands-on experiences, workshops with visiting artists, lectures and symposia, master classes, community celebrations and more.
 Simply stop in and enjoy a performance and you’re just a few adventures away from being an honorary Hokie.

 Virginia Tech, Center for the Arts, Location: Blacksburg VA, Architect: Snohetta